aztekmq/java-review/PRODUCT_SPEC.md

   - **Focus on analyzing Retained Size to find the GC root,** explaining the "path to GC root" concept used by advanced profilers.
 - **I3_thread_dump_lock_contention**
   - Simulate **deadlock** with two synchronized methods.
-  - Show how profilers/thread dumps identify the threads and the specific locks involved (like YourKit's Deadlock Detection).
+  - Show how profilers/thread dumps identify the threads and the specific locks involved (like JvmHealthAnalyzer's Deadlock Detection).

 ### 4.3 Advanced Labs